FlipperPA/windows-setup/README.md

 [This handy app](https://github.com/valinet/ExplorerPatcher) will restore the never-combine style Windows 10 taskbar.
 Highly recommended!

+#### Telemetry and Data Collection

+* The PowerShell script above is a good start, but [the ShutUp application](https://www.oo-software.com/en/shutup10) is also HIGHLY recommend to shut off the rest of MSFT's Big Brother spyware.

 ### Windows 10 - Legacy

 Start up PowerShell as an admin, then run the follow commands to run the script: